superjohan/wav2images/README.md

 # wav2images

 Generate images based on the waveform of an audio file.

+No exceptions are handled, so any and all errors crash the app.

-Example config:
+## Example config

 ```json
 {